-Her short story collection, What She Was Saying, is now out from Fomite Press with endorsements from Sena Jeter Naslund, Robert Morgan, and Fiona Cheong.
+Her short story collection, What She Was Saying, came out from Fomite Press in 2017 with endorsements from Sena Jeter Naslund, Robert Morgan, and Fiona Cheong.
 In the past, the collection was a national finalist for the Katherine Anne Porter and Eludia book awards and a national semifinalist for the Spokane, Black Lawrence, and Leapfrog book prizes.
 Individual stories in the collection also have received recognition.
 "Crowned" was named a finalist for The Lascaux Prize in Short Fiction, while "Eiffel Tower" was named a finalist for the Gertrude Stein Award in Fiction 2015.

 She is co-editor, with Jerry Wemple, of Common Wealth: Contemporary Poets on Pennsylvania (Penn State Press 2005) and has several children’s books, including two from Boyds Mills Press, A Crossing of Zebras: Animal Packs in Poetry (2008) and Rules of the Game: Baseball Poems (2009).
 The Working Poet: 75 Writing Exercises and a Poetry Anthology (Autumn House Press) and The Working Poet II (Mammoth Books) contain three of her pedagogical essays, including poems by her former students.
 Her memoir essay, "Going Exactly Where We Want to Go," is included in Fast Break to Line Break: Poets on the Art of Basketball, edited by Todd Davis.
 Additional memoir essays are included in Western Washington Reflections and Western Pennsylvania Reflections.

 Transplant, Transport, Transubstantiation was a runner-up (Brittingham and Felix Pollak Prizes), finalist, or semifinalist at 30 national competitions, including the Nicholas Roerich Poetry Prize, OSU The Journal Award, the Vassar Miller Prize, New Issues Press, the Coffee House Press Poetry Prize, and the Winthrop Poetry Series Prize from Pleiades Press.
 Local News From Someplace Else was a finalist for the Samuel French Morse Poetry Award, sponsored by Northeastern University; for the Kentucky Women’s Prize, sponsored by Sarabande; for the Magellan Prize, sponsored by Button Wood Press; for the Mammoth Books Poetry Award; the Ashland Poetry Press Prize; and a semifinalist for the Crab Orchard Poetry Award, and elsewhere.